Wahaj-Raza/Working-with-real-world-data-sets/README.md

-# Working-with-real-world-data-sets
+<h1>Working-with-real-world-data-sets</h1>
-These datasets that are available on the city of Chicago's Data Portal:  Socioeconomic Indicators in Chicago Chicago Public Schools Chicago Crime Data
+These datasets that are available on the city of Chicago's Data Portal:
+1. Socioeconomic Indicators in Chicago
+2. Chicago Public Schools
+3. Chicago Crime Data